Chris-Sanford/DevOps-Demo/README.md

 | Containerization | Docker |
 | Web Server | Apache HTTP Server |

-The project consists of 2 servers named 'www' and 'devops' hosted in AWS using EC2. www hosts [ChrisSanford.me](http://chrissanford.me) running Docker and Apache HTTP Server.
-DevOps hosts all the tools needed to deliver WWW, including Jenkins (which is accessible over the Internet at [admin.chrissanford.me](https://admin.chrissanford.me)), Terraform, and Ansible.
+The project consists of 2 servers named `www` and `devops` hosted in AWS using EC2. `www` hosts [ChrisSanford.me](http://chrissanford.me) running Docker and Apache HTTP Server. `devops` hosts all the tools needed to deliver `www`, including Jenkins (which, for demonstrative purposes, is accessible over the Internet at [admin.chrissanford.me](https://admin.chrissanford.me)), Terraform, and Ansible.

 To explain the pipeline in (mostly) plain English:
 >GitHub hosts the source code which